Journey into Disaster

 I’m still pushed into the corner of the glass front and the wall with furniture and TV.
 It is difficult to focus on the questions of the policewoman.
 In the room are already chaotic scenes.
-The children, however, sleep the sleep of the just.
+The children, however, are sleeping the sleep of the just.

-The policewoman asks only a few questions: “What is the age and origin of the children?
-Where do we come from and why do we stay at the hotel?”
+At present the policewoman is asking a few questions: “What is the age and origin of the children?
+Where we are come from and why do we stay at the hotel?”
 Questions follows about myself and whether I am related to the boys, whether I am a priest, a teacher or a team coach.
 Confused, I’m answering her strange questions.

 His rudimentary English combined with a strong Filipino accent makes it difficult to understand what he is reading.
 The increasing noise level in the room does the rest.
 My concentration is gone after the words “remain silence.”
 I’m more interested what happen to the children.
 But they just go on sleeping soundly.

-The policewoman kick me out of my thoughts: “Do you understand, Sir?”
+The policewoman kicks me out of my thoughts: “Do you understand, sir?”